-Glittering moon rises ahead of super blood moon
+Earth’s shadow creeps across moon ahead of super blood moon

 Unlike a solar eclipse, there’s no harm in looking at an eclipsed moon.

-Associated Press writer Marcia Dunn in Cape Canaveral, Florida, contributed to this report.
+Associated Press writers Marcia Dunn in Cape Canaveral, Florida, and Zen Soo in Hong Kong contributed to this report.